SixArm/mast-cell-help/topics/rheumatoid-arthritis/index.md

 **Key points:**

-* **Symptoms:** Common symptoms of RA include joint pain, swelling, and stiffness, which are often more pronounced in the morning or after periods of inactivity.
+* **Symptoms**: Common symptoms of RA include joint pain, swelling, and stiffness, which are often more pronounced in the morning or after periods of inactivity.

-* **Diagnosis:** Blood tests look for rheumatoid factor and anti-cyclic citrullinated peptide or anti-CCP antibodies.
+* **Diagnosis**: Blood tests look for rheumatoid factor and anti-cyclic citrullinated peptide or anti-CCP antibodies.
 Imaging studies can help.

-* **Treatment:** Treatment for RA aims to reduce inflammation, relieve pain, slow down joint damage, and improve the patient's quality of life.
+* **Treatment**: Treatment for RA aims to reduce inflammation, relieve pain, slow down joint damage, and improve the patient's quality of life.
 Common treatments include disease-modifying antirheumatic drugs (DMARDs), nonsteroidal anti-inflammatory drugs (NSAIDs), and biologic therapies.
 Lifestyle modifications include physical therapy, stopping smoking, stress management, and exercise.

-* **Autoimmune Disease:** In RA, the body's immune system mistakenly attacks healthy tissues, primarily the synovium, causing inflammation.
+* **Autoimmune Disease**: In RA, the body's immune system mistakenly attacks healthy tissues, primarily the synovium, causing inflammation.

-* **Progressive Joint Damage:** Over time, persistent inflammation can lead to joint damage and deformities.
+* **Progressive Joint Damage**: Over time, persistent inflammation can lead to joint damage and deformities.
 This joint damage can be irreversible.

-* **Extra-Articular Manifestations:** RA can affect organs and systems outside the joints, leading to complications such as inflammation of the heart lining (pericarditis), lung disease, and an increased risk of cardiovascular disease.
+* **Extra-Articular Manifestations**: RA can affect organs and systems outside the joints, leading to complications such as inflammation of the heart lining (pericarditis), lung disease, and an increased risk of cardiovascular disease.